stevenuva/Heuristieken/README.md

 # Case

 Our case is Space Freight.
 In this case we need to resupply the International Space Station.
 We got three cargolists that we need to send up as efficient as possible, regarding costs, amount of parcels and fuel.
+Important is to take into consideration that each spaceship has his own characteristics regarding (base) costs, volume and payload.
+Making different characteristics more important at certain ships.

 ## Getting started